 You want this!
 Especially for tiled galleries.

 If you’ve taken serious look into galleries for photography, you’ve probably fallen in love with tiled galleries, easily the most attractive way of presenting images.
 And you might have seen Jetpack’s implementation.
-It looks good, but it comes with one major drawback – Jetpack, a bulky sledgehammer of a plugin that includes many things you’re unlikely to need.
+It looks good, but it comes with one major drawback – Jetpack itself, a bulky sledgehammer of a plugin that includes many things you’re unlikely to need.
 Additionally, if you use Jetpack’s CDN, your images stay on it *forever*, and to update an image, you need give it a new filename – think on that when you think “workflow”!

 I rejected that solution out of hand, but soon found a plugin “Tiled Galleries without Jetpack”, that worked “pretty well”.
 It’s really Jetpack’s tiling software without Jetpack.
 The “author” cleverly removes everything else.
 He says he’ll update whenever Jetpack does, but he hasn’t for a year.
 Perhaps Jetpack hasn’t updated its tiled gallery component, but that still made me a bit nervous.

 So I was delighted when I learned Meow Gallery had implemented tiled galleries.
 (Sidebar: I had previous experience with Jordy’s WP/LR which elegantly, wonderfully solves publishing Adobe Lightroom to WordPress.
 It makes maintaining galleries and collections easy and revolutionizes your Lightroom-to-WordPress workflow.
 Icing on the cake is that it works friendily alongside/with WordPress’ media scheme.)

 I was further encouraged by the fact that I can customize Meow Gallery as I like.
 The code is whistle-clean; I needed only basic coding skills to add a title field and a parallel enable/disable checkbox in the admin menu.